Charitable Giving After OBBBA: What Advisors Need to Know and How to Explain It

 Advisors don’t need perfect answers or detailed calculations at their fingertips.
 What matters most is recognizing when charitable giving intersects with broader planning goals and being confident enough to start the conversation.

 When the situation calls for deeper analysis, support matters.
-And when it doesn’t, clarity and judgment go a long way.
+Ren’s charitable strategists work alongside advisors to identify those moments, model the options, and help clients act before the window closes.
+When the situation is simpler, clarity and good judgment go a long way.

 Charitable planning still belongs at the table, just with a more intentional seat.